 University of Kentucky Ag Equine Programs will host the UK Equine Showcase and the 6thAnnual Kentucky Breeders’ Short Course Jan.
 23-24, 2015, both at the DoubleTree Suites by Hilton, 2601 Richmond Road, in Lexington.

-The UK Equine Showcase, now in its fourth year, will highlight the university’s current equine programs and relevant industry findings, focusing specifically on the equine athlete.
-It will run from 12:30 to 5 p.m.
+The UK Equine Showcase, now in its fourth year, will highlight the university’s current equine programs and relevant industry findings.
+It will run from 1 to 5:30 p.m.
 Jan.
 23, with a light reception following.

-The Kentucky Breeders’ Short Course is an in-depth program on equine reproduction and horse management issues.
-It will run from 8 a.m. to 4:30 p.m.
+The 6th Annual Kentucky Breeders’ Short Course is an in-depth program on equine reproduction and horse management issues from 8 a.m. to 5 p.m.
 Jan.
-30, with lunch provided.
+24, with lunch provided.